-MEE510 Pedagogical Perspectives of Education, Trends & Development

-This course provides an in-depth exploration of pedagogical perspectives, current trends, and emerging developments in elementary education.
-Students will examine various theoretical frameworks, instructional approaches, and innovative practices relevant to teaching diverse populations, including students with exceptionalities.
-The course emphasizes the integration of research-based strategies, technology tools, and culturally responsive practices to create inclusive learning environments that promote academic achievement and social-emotional growth for all learners.
+MEE 510 Pedagogical Perspectives of Education, Trends & Development (3 Credit Hours) This course provides an in-depth exploration of pedagogical perspectives, current trends, and emerging developments in elementary education.
+Students will examine various theoretical frameworks, instructional approaches, and innovative practices relevant to teaching wide-ranging populations, including students with exceptionalities.
+The course emphasizes the integration of research-based strategies, technology tools, and responsive practices to create immersive learning environments that promote academic achievement and social-emotional growth for all learners.

-MEE530 Learning Process and Creativity in Elementary Education

-This course explores the fundamental principles of the learning process and the role of creativity in the context of elementary education.
-Students will delve into theories of learning, instructional strategies, and creative teaching approaches tailored to meet the diverse needs of learners in inclusive classrooms.
+MEE 530 Learning Process and Creativity in Elementary Education (3 Credit Hours) This course explores the fundamental principles of the learning process and the role of creativity in the context of elementary education.
+Students will delve into theories of learning, instructional strategies, and creative teaching approaches tailored to meet the varied needs of learners in immersive classrooms.
 The course integrates theoretical knowledge with practical applications, emphasizing the development of effective teaching practices to support student engagement, learning outcomes, and individualized instruction.

-MEE540 Curriculum, Instruction, and Assessment in the Inclusive Classroom (3 Credit Hours)

-This course is designed to equip educators with the knowledge, skills, and strategies necessary to effectively plan, implement, and assess curriculum in inclusive classroom settings.
-Students will explore key concepts related to curriculum design, instructional methods, and assessment practices that promote meaningful learning experiences for diverse learners.
-Emphasis will be placed on creating inclusive and accessible learning environments that address the needs of students with varying abilities, backgrounds, and learning styles.
+MEE 540 Curriculum, Instruction, and Assessment in the Immersive Classroom (3 Credit Hours) This course is designed to equip educators with the knowledge, skills, and strategies necessary to effectively plan, implement, and assess curriculum in immersive classroom settings.
+Students will explore key concepts related to curriculum design, instructional methods, and assessment practices that promote meaningful learning experiences for varied learners.
+Emphasis will be placed on creating immersive and accessible learning environments that address the needs of students with varying abilities, backgrounds, and learning styles.

-MEE550 Digital Classrooms: Technology in Elementary Education

-This course explores the integration of technology in elementary education, focusing on grades K-6.
+MEE 550 Digital Classrooms: Technology in Elementary Education (3 Credit Hours) This course explores the integration of technology in elementary education, focusing on grades K-6.
 Students will examine various digital tools and platforms that enhance teaching and learning in the modern classroom.
 The course covers instructional strategies, digital literacy, and the ethical use of technology.
-Through hands-on experiences, collaborative projects, and critical analysis, students will learn to effectively incorporate technology to support diverse learning needs, foster engagement, and improve educational outcomes.
+Through hands-on experiences, collaborative projects, and critical analysis, students will learn to effectively incorporate technology to support various learning needs, foster engagement, and improve educational outcomes.
 By the end of the course, participants will be equipped with practical skills and knowledge to create dynamic, technology-rich learning environments.

-MEE560 Innovative Strategies for Teaching Mathematics with AI

-This course explores cutting-edge strategies for teaching mathematics using artificial intelligence (AI).
+MEE 560 Innovative Strategies for Teaching Mathematics with AI (3 Credit Hours) This course explores cutting-edge strategies for teaching mathematics using artificial intelligence (AI).
 Designed for educators, the course delves into various AI tools and techniques that can enhance the teaching and learning of mathematics.
 Participants will learn to implement AI-driven personalized learning paths, intelligent tutoring systems, and data-driven insights to create more effective and engaging math instruction.
 The course includes hands-on experiences with AI technologies, collaborative projects, and critical analysis of AI applications in education.
 By the end of the course, participants will be equipped with the knowledge and skills to integrate AI into their math classrooms, fostering improved student outcomes and engagement.

-MEE600 Teaching Language Arts in the Elementary School
+MEE 600 Teaching Language Arts in the Elementary School